nahla-nee/cutils/docs/linkedList.md

 } NAME##Node;
 ```

-## Functions
+## Functions/Macros

 >`CUTILS_DEF_LINKED_LIST_H(TYPE, NAME)`

+Defines the linked list struct, and the needed function prototypes.
-This macro defines the linked list struct. `TYPE` will be what datatype thes struct
-holds, `NAME` is the actual struct name.
+`TYPE` will be what datatype thes struct holds, `NAME` is the actual struct name.

+note: the `TYPE` and `NAME` passed to this macro must be the same as the ones
+passed to `CUTILS_DEF_LINKED_LIST_C`.

 >`CUTILS_DEF_LINKED_LIST_C(TYPE, NAME, DEFAULT_CALLBACK)`

+Defines the functions to be used with the struct. `DEFAULT_CALLBACK`
+is the default value for the struct's `callback` function, which acts as a
+destructor/dealloactor for when 1 or more elements are removed.
+In the case that
+`callback` is `NULL` then no callback will be made.

-This macro defines the actual functions to be used with the struct. `TYPE` and `NAME` should be the same as th ones used with `CUTILS_DEF_LINKED_LIST_H`. `DEFAULT_CALLBACK` is the default value for the struct's `callback`.
+note: the `TYPE` and `NAME` passed to this macro must be the same as the ones
+passed to `CUTILS_DEF_LINKED_LIST_H`.

 >`int NAME##Init(NAME *list, size_t initialNodes)`

 Intializes the list, and gives it `intialNodes` nodes to start with.

+return value:

-This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+* `CUTILS_OK` if no errors occured.
+* `CUTILS_NOMEM` if it failed to alloacte the required memory.

 >`NAME* NAME##New(size_t initialNodes)`

 Allocates a new linked list, and intializes it with `initialNodes`.

+return value:

-This function returns a pointer to a `NAME` struct if no errors occurred, or `NULL` if it failed to allocate, or intialize the struct.
+* A pointer to a `NAME` struct.
+* `NULL` if the function failed to alloacte or initialize the struct.

 >`int NAME##Copy(NAME *dst, NAME *src)`

 Resizes `dst` to have `src->nodeCount` nodes, and copies the node values from `src` to `dst`.

+return value:

-This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+* `CUTILS_OK` if no errors occured.
+* `CUTILS_NOMEM` if the function failed to allocate the required memory.

 >`void NAME##Move(NAME *dst, NAME *src)`